Questions and answers

 Endorsed registration classes

 You can use work experience to show that you meet endorsed class registration requirements.
 Some endorsed registration classes have optional training courses that the Board recognises.
-You can complete these courses to show you have the right knowledge, skills, experience and training.
+You can complete these courses to show you have the adequate knowledge, skills, experience and training.

 The Board may grant exemptions from some registration requirements if you have relevant work experience from an apprenticeship or earlier jobs.
 An exemption may reduce how long you need to hold your base registration class or the number of practical experience hours you must complete.

-Information about how to apply, recognised courses, and the documentation you need to provide for each endorsed registration class is on our Endorsed class of registration page.
+Information about how to apply, recognised courses, and the documentation you need to provide for each endorsed registration class is on our endorsed class of registration page.

 Endorsed class of registration

-Do I need to hold the ‘base’ registration class as well as the ‘endorsed’ registration class?
+Do I need to hold the base registration class as well as the endorsed registration class?

 Yes.
 For example, an Electrician (Endorsed Hazardous Areas) registration class holder must also hold an Electrician registration class and have a current practising licence.

 You can only supervise work that you are authorised to carry out by the registration class(es) you hold.
-If you are supervising work in a high-risk endorsed area, you may also need to hold the appropriate endorsed registration class.
+If you are supervising work in a high-risk work area, you may also need to hold the appropriate endorsed registration class.

 More information: